Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/amgr/amgr.rst

 :ref:`Description of permissible assembly attributes <am>`

-After choosing the attribute, ηCMS offers to customize attribute parameters.
+After choosing the attribute, ηCMS allows to customize attribute parameters.

 .. image:: img/amgr_img4.png
     :align: left

 Deleting the selected attribute.
-Thus only attributes belonging to the current page can be removed, except attributes of the base assemblies in the inheritance chain.
+Thus only attributes defined in the current assembly can be removed, except attributes of the base assemblies in the inheritance chain.

 .. image:: img/amgr_img5.png
     :align: left

 Opening attribute options for editing.
-It's possible to edit only attributes belonging to the current assembly, except attributes in the base assemblies in the inheritance chain.
+It is possible to edit only attributes defined in the current assembly, except attributes in the base assemblies in the inheritance chain.
 If the attribute of the base (parent) assembly is opened for editing, ηCMS creates a copy of the attribute for the current page, and marks it by |img_star| icon.
 In this context an attribute can override attribute with the same name in the parent assembly,